 Cascadia Climate Action . . .
 Providing Tools for Grassroots Activism

-The need for a “one stop” calendar of climate events became clear while some of us were beginning to get active on climate change.
+The need for a “one-stop-shop” calendar of climate events became clear while beginning to get active on stopping climate change.
 We’d hear of events and campaigns through various sources, e.g. meetings, emails, Facebook, websites and mailings, but had nowhere to go to easily find them all.
-And there was the risk of scheduling events and then finding the date conflicted with an event already planned by another group. s
+Also, there was the risk of creating scheduling conflicts between events organized by different groups.

 The Cascadia Climate Action Team: